Thomas Penfield Jackson: Federal judicial service

+Terry A. Anderson case

+in 2000, as presiding judge, he ruled in favor of Terry A. Anderson and awarded Anderson $324 million from frozen Iranian assets due to Anderson's captivity in Lebanon under Shia Hezbollah militants of the Islamic Jihad Organization who are designated by the United States State Department as Iranian government supported terrorists.
+The basis of Anderson's case was from a 1996 anti-terrorism law which allowed United States citizens, who are victims of terrorism abroad, to sue foreign governments for damages.

 Microsoft case

-Jackson is perhaps best known to the public as the presiding judge in the United States v.
+Jackson is perhaps best known to the public as the presiding judge in the 2001 antitrust United States v.
 Microsoft case.
 Jackson was the first in a series of judges worldwide to determine that Microsoft abused its market position and monopoly power in ways that were highly detrimental to innovation in the industry and consumers of the products.
 The summary paragraph in his findings of fact is quoted below.

 Most harmful of all is the message that Microsoft's actions have conveyed to every enterprise with the potential to innovate in the computer industry.
 Through its conduct toward Netscape, IBM, Compaq, Intel, and others, Microsoft has demonstrated that it will use its prodigious market power and immense profits to harm any firm that insists on pursuing initiatives that could intensify competition against one of Microsoft's core products.
 Microsoft's past success in hurting such companies and stifling innovation deters investment in technologies and businesses that exhibit the potential to threaten Microsoft.
 The ultimate result is that some innovations that would truly benefit consumers never occur for the sole reason that they do not coincide with Microsoft's self-interest.